 The extremely challenging conditions facing grantees during the first five years of CEPF investment - threats to personal security, remote and difficult working environments, a rapidly changing political landscape, and limited on-site capacity among partner groups - are still present.
-These consolidation grants are much more about long-term programs that are sustainable, so measurement indicators over one year of implementation may not present the full measure of progress.
+In this context, it is important to note that the main part of the objectives of the programme has been or is in the process of being achieved (see the logframe presented at the end of this document).